Written by The Shrtlst Team

 Tivoli Village has a tranquil, quiet vibe perfect for a relaxed day of strolling through its Italian-style streets.
 Their shops range from wellness spas to art galleries to delicious food options like the Echo & Rig Butcher and Steakhouse where you can either dine-in or grab some high-quality meats to take home.
 Summerlin is a great place to bring the family.
 There are plenty of well-maintained parks, kid-friendly activities, and nature areas like Red Rock Canyon that are perfect for all ages.
 Summerlin isn't the place to find hot nightlife destinations, with the majority of its drinking spots being wine bars and sports pubs.
 If you decide to get turnt in this area of town and cause a scene, you will suffer the wrath of the suburban moms taking their kids to after-school soccer practice.

 Technically its own city separate from Las Vegas, Henderson is still an integral part of the area for locals and visitors alike.
 As your gateway to Lake Mead, Boulder City, and the Hoover Dam, Henderson is the perfect place to grab a bite to eat, stock up on outdoor supplies, or enjoy some chill shopping spaces for an afternoon.
 The District at Green Valley Ranch is a great place to wander when the weather is nice, and it has a variety of fantastic spots to grab a delicious meal or a cocktail or two.
-We highly recommend The Local Wine Bar, Boom Bang Fine Foods & Cocktails, and CRAFTkitchen if you’re in the mood for brunch.
+We highly recommend The Local Wine Bar and Boom Bang Fine Foods & Cocktails if you’re in the mood for brunch.
 The Green Valley Ranch Casino is a favorite haunt for locals stuffed with family-friendly activities like a movie theater, live events, a Kids Quest, and an arcade.

 Henderson is a fantastic Las Vegas neighborhood for outdoor enthusiasts of all ages.
 The Clark County Wetlands Park features well-paved trails that meander through groves of trees, over turtle-filled ponds, and through desert landscapes that are perfect for families with strollers or people with mobility issues.
 There are also a few playgrounds on the property that the kids will absolutely love.
 The hiking spots here are top-notch, ranging from the leisurely Historic Railroad Trail that overlooks Lake Mead to the advanced Gold Strike Trail that descends into a canyon with natural hot springs at the halfway mark.